 Tank Requirements for Dwelling Properties

 There are two main capacities for sprinkler tanks.
-A tank is classified as ‘full holding capacity’ when all water necessary for the sprinkler system is stored on site.
+A fire water tank is classified as ‘full holding capacity’ when all water necessary for the sprinkler system is stored on site.
 For example an Ordinary Hazard 15m (OH3 15m) wet-type sprinkler system would have a 135m3 tank.

 A ‘reduced capacity’ tank for the same hazard could be as small as 30m3 provided the inflow from the service mains could make up the shortfall of 105m3 in 60 minutes.